alanng10/Lang/Docue/a.md

 The letter "M" refers to process that is applicable to all.
 The letter "S" refers to do that is applicable to all.
 The letter "T" refers to entity that is applicable to all.
-The letter "X" refers to comp that is applicable to all.
+The letter "X" refers to compound that is applicable to all.

 The lower case letters refer to instances of the correponding upper case letters entities.